daPhyre/Chloe.js/reference.md

 ```idl
 long x
 ```
-The x coordinate from which the game will start to draw.
+The x coordinate from which the screen elements will start to draw.

 #### Camera.y
 ```idl
 long y
 ```
-The y coordinate from which the game will start to draw.
+The y coordinate from which the screen elements will start to draw.

 ### Camera functions
 #### Camera.focus